New Jersey Commercial Lease CAM Audit Rights [2026 Guide]

 | 6-year total | $64,284 |

-The $199 CAMAudit scan cost vs. a $64,284 recovery potential under the six-year NJ SOL makes this a straightforward calculation.
+A $79 CAMAudit scan cost vs. a $64,284 recovery potential under the six-year NJ SOL is a straightforward calculation.
 CAMAudit runs Rule 4 on every audit to flag denominator discrepancies of this type.

 Property taxes account for the majority of this tenant's CAM exposure.
 In a lower-tax state, the same denominator error on a $150,000 property tax bill would produce a $2,000 to $3,000 annual overcharge instead of $10,714.
-The New Jersey property tax burden is what makes NJ CAM disputes disproportionately large.
+New Jersey's property tax burden is what makes NJ CAM disputes disproportionately large.

 New Jersey has no specific statutory process for commercial CAM disputes.
 The process follows the lease and general contract principles.